 As to said results, it should first be pointed out the record level of non-participation, and second that the real winners are the independent candidates.

 Ennahda, on the other hand did better.
-Yet, in spite of its militant machine, its numerous clientelistic networks, the outreach work performed by the NGOs it controls, as well as its efforts to extend its appeal beyond the usual Islamist electorate, and be perceived as a conservative party standing for traditional and family values, won just 29.68% of the seats, that is 2135 seats.
+Yet, in spite of its militant machine, its numerous clientelistic networks, the outreach work performed by the NGOs it controls, as well as its efforts to extend its appeal beyond the usual Islamist electorate, and be perceived as just a conservative party standing for traditional and family values, won 29.68% of the seats, that is 2135 seats.
 In relation to the 2011 elections, Ennahda lost 1,129,725 votes .

-The results for the other contenders, a few smaller parties on the left and the centre of the Tunisian political spectrum, include the following in terms of percentage of municipal councils’ seats: the Popular Front, 3.6%; the Democratic Movement, 2.85%; Machrou Tounes, 1.72%; Al Chaab Movement, 1.39%; and Afek Tounes, 1.29%.
+The results for the other contenders, a few smaller parties on the left and center of the Tunisian political spectrum, include the following in terms of percentage of municipal councils’ seats: the Popular Front, 3.6%; the Democratic Movement, 2.85%; Machrou Tounes, 1.72%; Al Chaab Movement, 1.39%; and Afek Tounes, 1.29%.

-Although some of them may be sponsored by Ennahda or/and Nida Tounes, we can say that, together, the independents are the winners of the May 2018 municipal elections.
+Although some of them may be sponsored by Ennahda or/and Nida Tounes, we can state that, together, the independents are the winners of the May 2018 municipal elections.
 According to ISIE, they won 32.9% of the municipal councils’ seats (compared to Ennahdha, 29.68% of the seats, and Nidaa Tounes, 22.57%).

-Political disaffection: while the participation rate for the 2014 parliamentary elections was 68.36%, it was only 33.7% for the May 2018, municipal elections.
+Political disaffection: While the participation rate for the 2014 parliamentary elections was 68.36%, it was only 33.7% for the May 2018 municipal elections.
 Indeed, only 1,797,154 Tunisians voted this time, out of more than 5.3 million registered voters, in a country of 11.4 million inhabitants.
-We should note here that according to ISIE figures, voter turnout was lower in poor neighborhoods of large cities, were living conditions have deteriorated even further since the uprisings, and in the deprived regions of the interior and the south where the Arab Spring revolts started.
+We should note here that according to ISIE figures, voter turnout was lower in poor neighborhoods of large cities, were living conditions have deteriorated even further since the uprisings, and in the deprived regions of the interior and the south, where the Arab Spring revolts started.
 Equally concerning is the low rate of youth participation, as less than 25% of young people aged 18 to 21 have registered to vote, according to estimates by the EU mission.

 On the other hand, it is worth noting that in spite of some enduring patriarchal traditions, particularly in areas of the interior of the country, and thanks to Tunisia’s Constitution, which includes provisions for gender parity in practically all elected assemblies, 48% of the candidates were women in the municipal elections, while they already represented 47% of the candidates in the 2014 parliamentary elections.
 The main innovation however is that 30 % of electoral lists were headed by women in the recent municipal elections, against 13 % in the 2014 parliamentary elections.

-In conclusion, it seems that the conservative alliance between secular Nida Tounes and Islamist Ennahda has lost its appeal, if it ever had one, as such, among Tunisian citizens, and beyond some Western diplomatic and academic circles and Washington think tanks anxious to ensure the stability of the country around a reactionary, conservative hub.
-The alliance has proven incapable of delivering on the crucial social and economic issues that triggered the uprisings of the so-called Arab Spring, not to mention implementing the economic and governance reforms demanded by Tunisians, as well as Tunisia’s international creditors, and economic partners.
+In conclusion, it seems that the conservative alliance between secular Nida Tounes and Islamist Ennahda has lost its appeal, if it ever had one, as such, among the majority of Tunisian citizens, and beyond some Western diplomatic and academic circles, and Washington think tanks, anxious to ensure the « stability » of the country around a reactionary, conservative hub.
+The alliance has proven incapable of delivering on practically any of the crucial social and economic issues that triggered the uprisings of the so-called Arab Spring, not to mention implementing some of the economic and governance reforms demanded by Tunisians (including those designed to effectively fight corruption) and by Tunisia’s international creditors, lenders, and economic partners.